Millions of Syrians have escaped across borders, in what has become the world’s largest refugee crisis in decades.

 Fayzeh, mother of three at Jordan’s Zaatari camp

-Iraq has also seen a growing number of Syrians arriving, hosting more than 246,000, while in Egypt UNHCR provides protection and assistance to more than 126,000.
+Iraq also is a main host country for Syrians, with some 244,000 registered refugees, while in Egypt UNHCR provides protection and assistance to more than 130,000.

-But although life in exile can be difficult, for Syrians still at home it is even harder.
+But although life in exile can be difficult, for Syrians still at home it is also extremely challenging.

 "We felt maybe it's our turn to die.
 But we didn't want to die.
 So we made up our minds to leave."

 We provide life-saving humanitarian aid for Syrian refugees, helping the most vulnerable with cash for medicine and other basic necessities, stoves and fuel for heating, insulation for tents, thermal blankets and winter clothing.
 We also help refugees with access to clean water and sanitation.
 For those who have been displaced but remain in Syria, we provide shelter kits and non-food items as well as protection services and psychosocial support.